Asia Pacific Economic Cooperation - Explained

 - Economics, Finance, & Analytics

 Table of ContentsWhat is the Asia-Pacific Economic Cooperation (APEC)?What is the History of the the Asia-Pacific Economic Cooperation (APEC)?APEC's Actions and GoalsSub-Groups of APECAcademics Research on Asia-Pacific Economic Cooperation (APEC)

 The Asia-Pacific Economic Cooperation (APEC), is a group of 21 big economies whose coalition was based on fostering economic growth and sustainable development among the member countries.
 APEC was established in 1989, it is an inter-governmental organization that comprises 21 countries.
 APEC fosters interdependence between the member countries and also promote free trade in the Asia-Pacific region.
 As a premier forum, APEC fosters economic cooperation, trade, and investment among the participating countries.

-A Little More on What is the Asia-Pacific Economic Cooperation (APEC)
+What is the History of the the Asia-Pacific Economic Cooperation (APEC)?

 As part of the functions of APEC, it fosters a sense of belonging among member countries which are Asia-Pacific countries.
 Since its establishment in 1989, there are some significant successes that can be attributed to APEC, they include;

 - Reduction or elimination of trade tariffs and high import tax between the member countries.

 - Conquering terrorist groups

 - Bridging the economic gap that exists between developing and developed countries